paritytech/parity-zcash/README.md

 By default parity connects to Zcash seednodes.
 Full list is [here](./pzec/seednodes.rs).

-To start syncing the main network, just start the client.
-For example:
+To start syncing the main network, just start the client without any arguments:

 ```
 ./target/release/pzec